Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

 \subsection{Bifurcations of Vertical Collision Orbits and Halo Orbits in Hill's Problem}

 The bifurcation diagram of the northern vertical collision family is shown in Figure~\ref{fig:bif-graph-hill}.
+In all bifurcation diagrams presented in this work, including Figure~\ref{fig:bif-graph-hill} and those in subsequent sections, the labeled integers along each branch denote the associated Conley--Zehnder indices of the periodic orbits.
+To highlight regions of linear stability, we additionally shade the corresponding energy intervals for which all Floquet multipliers lie on the unit circle with a green background.

 As a one-parameter family parameterized by the Hamiltonian energy $\hat{H}_0=h$, the family begins as a linearly stable periodic orbit possessing two pairs of elliptic Floquet multipliers.
 As $h$ increases, five distinct bifurcation events are detected: \begin{enumerate}[(1)] \item \textbf{First period-doubling bifurcation} ($h \approx -1.02$) A period-doubling bifurcation occurs as an elliptic pair of Floquet multipliers transitions to a hyperbolic pair, at which point a doubly symmetric \emph{butterfly family} of periodic orbits emerges.

 \item \textbf{First pitchfork bifurcation} ($h \approx -0.85$) The remaining elliptic pair transitions to a positive hyperbolic pair at a point of a pitchfork bifurcation.
 This bifurcation gives rise to two branches of $r_y$-symmetric orbits, which appear in symmetry with respect to the reflection $r_x$.
 These correspond to the northern $L_1$ and $L_2$ halo families.